itzcookiie/ionic2/README.md

 ## Notes

-- I have an android phone, so I was only able to develop on an android device.
-I am not too sure how it would turn out on ios.
+- I have an android phone, so I was only able to develop on an android device

+## Thoughts
-- Learning and using typescript, ionic and angular was pretty fun.
-Getting my head around everything took longer than I thought, but I am pretty happy with what I've done
+Learning and using typescript, ionic and angular was pretty fun.
+Getting my head around everything took longer than I thought, but I am pretty happy with what I've done.
+I attempted to build out the wireframes for each view, but ended up focusing more on the functionality and left the designs out.

+I also decided to use Storage from the capacitor API as my "mock" store/database instead of creating a back end.
+I made this decision because I wanted to focus more on front end development.